 This is the 13th anniversary for my book GIANTS OF THE GENRE, published by Wildside Press, May 2003.
 I’m reprinting my interview with Dan Simmons here.

 Dan Simmons is one of the most versatile writers around.
 He jumps from genre to genre and is successful in each new venture.
 He published his first short story in 1982, his first novel in 1985, and has been a full-time writer since 1987.
-This prolific author has expanded the parameters of several genres – science-fiction, horror, mystery and espionage with such novels as SONG OF KALI, CHILDREN OF THE NIGHT, CARRION COMFORT, THE HOLLOW MAN, THE CROOK FACTORY, DARWIN’S BLADE and many more.
+This prolific author has expanded the parameters of several genres – science-fiction, horror, mystery and espionage with such novels as SONG OF KALI, CHILDREN OF THE NIGHT, CARRION COMFORT, THE HOLLOW MAN, THE CROOK FACTORY, DARWIN’S BLADE, SUMMER OF NIGHT, A WINTER HAUNTING, DROOD, THE TERROR and any many more.

 Simmons has also won the Hugo Award, two World Fantasy Awards, two Bram Stoker Awards, the August Derleth Fantasy Award, and others.

 At the 2000 World Horror Convention in Denver – not far from his home in the Rockies – Dan gave a speech during the opening ceremonies dressed as Hannibal Lechter.
 A great writer and a snappy dresser, too!
 Between film and book projects, Dan Simmons had this to say …

 MICHAEL McCARTY: Your book CHILDREN OF THE NIGHT is going into production.
 This must be an exciting time for you.
 What can you tell us about the movie?